fcaporuscio/informer/README.md

 - **Disk Space**: All disks or selected disks (total/free)
 - **CPU Usage**: Percentage, per core, graphs, etc.
 - **Memory Usage**: Current usage along with historical, graph, etc.

----

-# Widgets with Known Issues

-Some widgets are known to have issues that will need to be addressed:
-- **rss**: requests.get() is used to fetch the XML data, but some feeds timeout (it works in a browser, though) -- I must be missing some headers!
-- **date**: For alternate timezones, only the offset details are used in JS so it will be inacurate during time changes (as "wide" as the time difference is).